ravirahman/coolest_hACk/README.md

 `./access.sh`

 ## MIT License
-Copyright (c) 2017 Eric Zhao, Matt Shaffer, Ravi Rahman, Suyash Saxena
+Copyright (c) 2017 Eric Zhao, Ravi Rahman, Suyash Saxena

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal